 Internal accountability is about being accountable only to yourself.
 You make a personal commitment that you will accomplish something.
 You acknowledge what is important to you, and plan the actions you will take to achieve your goal.

 But we are all fallible.
 We have bad days, with competing priorities and busy schedules.
-We lose focus.
-We procrastinate.
-We get lazy, and our motivation diminishes as we encounter obstacles along the bumpy road towards our final destination.
+We lose focus, procrastinate; we get lazy.
+Our motivation diminishes as we encounter obstacles along the bumpy road towards our final destination.

-It's tempting to blame other people or external events for our failures, rather than taking personal responsibility.
-It's easier to attribute negative results to just plain old bad luck.
-It's not our fault that our efforts have been derailed, yet again!
+It can be tempting to blame other people or external events for our failures, rather than taking personal responsibility.
+Possibly easier to attribute negative results to just plain old bad luck.
+But it’s not our fault that our efforts have been derailed, yet again!